Why do I need to Back Up?

 There are many methods available and if you google, you’ll find many products to help you.
 Here are two ideas:

 - But not my long term choice because you can’t fine-tune settings like other programs.

 - EaseUs ToDo Backup.
-This one is worth checking out.